 The new apartment was a palace compared to where we had been living in Niederrad.
 To be sure, it was a fifth-floor walkup, with the angled roof lines of an attic, but it was all ours.
 I had my own bedroom — what a luxury!
 There was a real kitchen!
 A bathroom with a tub!
 All our own!
 There was even a spare room, which my mother rented out to a medical student, Wolfgang S. The heat came from pot-bellied coal-burning stoves, and it was my job to go to the cellar with a bucket and bring up more briquets of coal.
 Taking down the garbage was also my chore.
 But my legs were strong now and I did not mind.

-By this time, work crews with steam shovels, cranes and trucks were everywhere, clearing the rubble and rebuilding.
+By this time (1948-1950), work crews with steam shovels, cranes and trucks were everywhere, clearing the rubble and rebuilding.
 One day they cleared the rubble heap next to our new apartment on the Feststraße, and I had to find somewhere else to play.
 When I revisited the scene in 2009, the apartment building at No. 18 was still there, quite as I remembered it.
 I resisted the temptation to ring the top floor doorbell, introduce myself, and ask to revisit the apartment.
 The neighborhood now is lined with trees; there are young parents pushing baby carriages; and there is a square a half block away where people sit, read, chat, sip coffee, and listen to street performers.

 I did have one other food-related problem, which I’ll relate because it’s so rarely seen today in “developed” countries.
 From somewhere I caught a tapeworm.
 You can read about tapeworm infection in Wikipedia here.
 To get rid of this nasty parasite, which can grow to be 50 feet long, the doctors put me in a bed and gave me a dose of poison, more than enough to kill the worm and not quite enough to kill me.
 After I regained consciousness and was on the mend, the nursing staff announced an exciting event: the first grapefruit since before the war had come in from the Mediterranean.
 The sweet young boy recovering from tapeworm was given the first portion.
 Unfortunately, when the strong citric acid in the fruit hit the recently exfoliated lining of my stomach, I went into violent spasms of retching.
-For decades thereafter I avoided grapefruit.
+To this day I avoid grapefruit.

 By this time my mother was working as secretary to Eugen Kogon [see Wikipedia article], editor of the Frankfurter Hefte, in a pleasant office in a mansion on the Schaumainkai, the south bank of the Main river.
 Kogon was a survivor of six years in Buchenwald, and wrote a book about it, translated as The Theory and Practice of Hell: The German Concentration Camps and the System Behind Them.
 The book became a bestseller in several languages and was used as a basis for prosecution in the Nuremberg war crimes trials.
 Kogon’s Frankfurter Hefte (Frankfurt Notebooks) was a platform for advocacy of European unity; he is acknowledged today as one of the fathers of the European Union.